skip to main content

 Pateley Bridge, Yorkshire

 Pateley Bridge (known locally as Pateley) is a small market town in Yorkshire, in the West Riding.
 It stands of the River Nidd.
 Pateley was first recorded in 1175 and granted a market charter in 1320.
 From the 14th century until the 20th century, Scotgate Ash Quarry despatched hard-wearing sandstone from its site on the northern flank above Pateley Bridge.
 The Nidderdale Show is held annually on the showground by the River Nidd.
-It is within the council area of North Yorkshire.
+The town is within the council area of North Yorkshire.

 Place Type: Town